-1) A group of students enters a basketball tournament after the season has been completed, the last day of state tournament, which has cash prizes for the winning teams.
+- Agroup of students enters a basketball tournament after the season has been completed, the last day of state tournament, which has cash prizes for the winning teams.
 Ruling: First of all, the students need to check with their athletic director as to the local school district's board of education policy as it pertains to non-school team participation.
 Secondly, they could not receive any award of more than \$50 in value.
 The award might be a statuette trophy, cup, or plaque.
-Thirdly, if they accepted the cash prize,

-- 2) A student enters an amateur golf tournament and wins merchandise or merchandise gift certificate valued at \$150.
+Thirdly, if they accepted the cash prize, it would make each of them ineligible to compete in interscholastic basketball. - A student enters an amateur golf tournament and wins merchandise or merchandise gift certificate valued at \$150.
 Ruling: If this is not in violation of the amateur award rule for golf, he could accept the award if: - a.
-In golf, from the first day of school to the last day of school, a student may accept an award of no more than \$50 in value - b.
+In golf, from the first day of school to the last day of school, a student may accept an award of no more than \$50 in value. - b.
 During the summer months, after the last day of school to the first day of school, any student can enter a golf tournament, accept any prize any other amateur golfer can accept according to the Amateur Golf Association rules. - c.
 Money can never be accepted in amateur golf.